-The Company amortizes the long-lived asset on a straight line basis with terms ranging from 13 to 20 years.
+The Company amortizes the long-lived assets on a straight line basis with terms ranging from 13 to 20 years.
 The annual estimated amortization schedule over the next five years is as follows:

 The Company periodically reviews its long lived assets to ensure that their carrying value does not exceed their fair market value.
-On September 11, 2011, the Company hired an independent specialist to value the patents based on a discounted cash flows model.
-The result of this report confirmed that the fair value of the patents exceeded their carrying value as of December 31, 2012.
+The Company carried out such a review in accordance with ASC 360 as of December 31, 2013.
+The result of this review confirmed that the fair value of the patents exceeded their carrying value as of December 31, 2013.

-Note 7 - Related Party Transactions
+Note 6 - Related Party Transactions